liborty/rstats/README.md

 ## Appendix: Recent Releases

+* **Version 1.2.35** - Some more error processing.
+Improved `gcentroid` and `hcentroid`.
+Made scalar `contributions` normalized by number of points, so they remain of roughly the same magnitude.

 * **Version 1.2.34** - Made `vreciprocal`, `vinverse` and `vunit` in trait Stats to produce RE errors, like most methods in this trait.
 Added some more simple tests.

 * **Version 1.2.33** - Removed superfluous trait bound `Display` from `Vecg`.